-Students who participate in MTAP have access to transfer advising resources, can take discounted courses at UMD, and are guaranteed admission to the University of Maryland upon successful completion of the program and submission of a transfer application by the priority application deadline.
+Students who participate in MTAP have access to transfer advising resources, can take discounted courses at UMD, and are guaranteed admission to the university upon successful completion of the program and submission of a transfer application by the priority application deadline.

-The MTAP online application for Fall 2018 participation is now closed.
+The MTAP online application for Spring 2019 is now closed.
+The Fall 2019 MTAP application will be available by mid-April.

 To be eligible for MTAP, students should have graduated from high school and must be enrolled at one of the program’s eight partner community colleges.
 This program is geared towards students who intend to complete 30 credits or an associate’s degree at a participating community college, then transfer to the University of Maryland to complete a bachelor’s degree.